 Mapping the park: It isn’t as easy as you may think to locate all of the park’s wetlands.
 We can’t see most of them on aerial photos, and it’s not feasible to find them by walking all of the park’s 500,000 rugged acres.
 Therefore, resource managers need a reliable map to predict where wetlands might be.
 Even then, some of the likely sites are so remote that it takes scientists at least two days to reach and explore them.

 Animals: Perennial wetlands are also home to a great diversity of invertebrates (animals with an external skeleton, such as insects and crustaceans), some of which are endemic to the park.
 Endemics are special because this area—either the park or the larger southern Appalachian area—is the only place they exist in the world!
-Park entomologist Becky Nichols specializes in studying aquatic macroinvertebrates, and collects, identifies, and guides protection of these water creatures.
+The park entomologist, Becky Nichols, specializes in studying aquatic macroinvertebrates, and collects, identifies, and guides protection of these water creatures.

 Specimens: As the inventory is taking place, scientists collect voucher samples of unique plants and invertebrates.
 These will be carefully mounted and catalogued, and added to the park’s natural history collection.
-Curator Adriean Mayor adds to, organizes, and curates (cares for) the collection housed at the Twin Creeks Science Center.
 This collection stands out as one of the oldest and most complete collections in the entire national park service, and, like the inventory itself, will serve as a valuable baseline for future scientists to study park ecosystems.